 October 28, 2020

 There are plenty of things stored in your attic—old yearbooks, your wedding dress and seasonal decorations waiting for colder weather to roll around.
 However, there can be less-than-desirable things also hiding in your attic.
 Attic mold is a health hazard for your family, and it can do serious damage to your home.
-What are the most common culprits behind attic mold?
+What causes attic mold attic mold?

 If you have a bad leak in your roof, the water might leak into your attic and then drip through the floor underneath to give you a heads up.
 While that’s a pain, you will at least know the problem before it can get even worse.
 However, sometimes small leaks in the roof go unnoticed until someone goes upstairs to grab a box and sees an old puddle.
 Even if you have the mold removed, it will always return until you get the roof repaired.